ankur-bag/Cosmic-Canvas/README.md

 *This project is licensed under the MIT License – see the LICENSE file for details.*
 // MIT License
-// Copyright (c) 2025 Samrit Mukherjee, Ankur Bag
+// Copyright (c) 2025 Ankur Bag , Samrit Mukherjee
 // See LICENSE file for full license information.